awwithro/goink/README.md

 * Var ref is two the ListVal itself, not the str or map val of the item
 * ListInt is odd, it references a list with a string value rather than a proper var ref.
 * L^ is a list intersection
+* LIST_RANDOM should return a list with the random item not a random item.
+* Really all list functions should operate on Lists and not ListItems